-Keywords are ideas and topics that help to define what your website’s content is about.
-The following guide will provide you with information on using BoldGrid Easy SEO to help your content rank better for your target keyword phrases.
+Keywords are ideas and topics that help to define what your website’s content is about, and help search engines index your site to serve it to users when they search for phrases your site contains.
+The following guide will provide you with information on using BoldGrid Easy SEO plugin to help your content rank better for your targeted keyword phrases.

 Keyword Phrase Basics

 Selecting the focus keyword for your page is a strategic first step for search engine optimization (SEO).
 The keyword or key phrase for your page helps you focus your writing so it remains concise and on topic.
 What words would you use to describe you page or post?
 It is good to be specific.
 The keyword density, which is how many times the keyword or phrase is used in a specific page helps determine your page rank.

 Your keyword phrases for posts and pages will depend upon the content.
 The most widely recommended keyword strategy used today is to start with a general (shorter) primary keyword phrase and move down toward to more specific (longer phrases) for pages that will link to your main pages.
 For example, if your Home Page provides general information about your tax law business, your main keyword on the Home Page could be “tax law virginia beach”.
 Then, assuming you start a blog to generate more content, your blog posts can have longer, more specific keyword phrases like “picking a good tax lawyer in virginia beach”.
 The latter is referred to as a “long tail keyword”.

 Below the main text area of the page editor, you will see the BoldGrid SEO plugin status indicators.
 The status indicators for the SEO Keyword Phrases section advise you of several of the most important options.
 The red status indicates a high level of concern, yellow is medium, and green indicates you have completely satisfied the recommended option.
 Throughout this overview article, we will cover why the status indicators are so important and how you can abide by their recommendations.